The James C. and Caroline Kautz Chair in Political Economy

 Current Kautz Chair: David Brasington

 David Brasington gave up a tenured associate professor position at Louisiana State University to join UC as an untenured assistant professor in 2008.
 The position at UC was made more attractive by the James C. and Caroline Kautz Chair in Political Economy.
-Since then, Professor Brasington has regained tenure and associate professorship.
+Since then, Professor Brasington has regained tenure and full professorship.

-Professor Brasington’s research has been cited over one thousand times.
+Professor Brasington’s research has been cited over three thousand times.
 He conducts research on the link between house prices and school quality, school district consolidation, and school choice.
 He has published in the Review of Economics and Statistics, Journal of Public Economics, Journal of Urban Economics, and Real Estate Economics.
 He has taught everything from Introduction to Microeconomics to PhD-level Game Theory, with much of his teaching centering on Urban Economics and Public Economics.
 He has presented his research in numerous states and seven different countries.
 He currently serves as Associate Editor of the Journal of Regional Science.